 - 75g unsalted butter, softened

 - 50g golden syrup

 - 200g plain flour

 First prepare the muesli crumble topping.
-Preheat the oven to 180°C and line a baking tray with parchment paper.
-Weight all the ingredients into a large mixing bowl, use your finger tips to rub the butter into the flour and muesli, incorporating the golden syrup as you go, until the mixture resembles large breadcrumbs.
-Spread the crumble mixture on the lined baking tray and place the tray in the pre-heated oven for 15 minutes or until pale golden, stirring once or twice.
+Preheat the oven to 180°C/Gas Mark 4 and line a baking tray with non-stick baking paper.
+Weigh all the ingredients into a mixing bowl, then use your fingertips to rub the butter into the flour and muesli, incorporating the golden syrup as you go, until the mixture resembles large breadcrumbs.
+Spread the crumble mixture on the lined baking tray and then bake in the oven for 15 minutes or until pale golden, stirring once or twice.
 Remove from the oven and let the crumble mixture cool completely on the baking tray (see Cook’s Notes).

-Bake the muffins in the oven for 25–30 minutes or until they are risen and golden brown (the crumble mixture might pop off slightly, this is fine as some of the mixture will remain stuck to the muffins.
+Bake the muffins in the oven for 25–30 minutes or until they are risen and golden brown (the crumble mixture might pop off the tops slightly, but this is fine as most of the mixture will remain stuck to the muffins).

-The secret for light muffins are to sift the dry ingredients twice and no to over mix the batter.
+The secret to making these muffins deliciously light is to sift the dry ingredients twice and not to over-mix the batter.